AndreaHobby/AndreaHobby/README.md

 ## 👋🏽 Welcome!

-My name is Andrea, and I'm a data scientist at Accenture with a passion for healthcare based in Washington DC.
+My name is Andrea, and I'm a data scientist with a passion for healthcare based in Washington DC.

-Currently at Accenture, I've worked on a bunch of different teams and projects, including:
+ I've worked on a bunch of different teams and projects, including:

 - **Cancer**: Built decision tree model to predict the cost of cancer care for breast cancer patients
 - **Fraud**: Designed 5 fraud detection models that saved a government agency over 500 million dollars